 Big Island Hawaii hotels are as varied as the landscape.
 Finding the perfect place to relax at the end of a busy day of sightseeing can mean the difference between a good vacation and a great one.
 We'll help you find the perfect hotel at the best price.

 For starters, by far the nicest of the Big Island hotels are the resort hotels along the Kohala coast.
 There are more hotels in Kona and the surrounding area than any other place on the island, with a small handful of hotels in Hilo.

 Whether you want to be close to all the action in Kona, or you're interested in a slightly more private sanctuary on a quiet beach, we'll try to help you find your perfect accommodation.

 The Kohala coast (north of Kailua-Kona) consists primarily of luxury hotels and mega-resorts.
 This is the most expensive area on the island but also home to the nicest properties.
-While slightly removed from the larger commercial areas, there are still plenty of nice shops and enough dining options to please just about any visitor's palate.
+While slightly removed from the larger commercial areas, there are plenty of nice shops and enough dining options to please just about any visitor's palate.
 In addition to being pampered, you are closer to the Mauna Kea volcano observatory, the best beaches and the spectacular north coast of the island.
-But you will be a long way from the only active volcano in Hawaii and a bit of a drive from the sights of Kailua-Kona, so it's a trade-off.

-Should you decide to stay at one of the Kohala hotels or resorts, both the Waikoloa and Mauna Lani resort areas have plenty of restaurants, grocery stores and high-end retail shops, just in case you get bored lounging on the beach!
+Should you decide to stay at one of the Kohala hotels or resorts, both the Waikoloa Beach Resort and Mauna Lani Resort areas have plenty of restaurants, grocery stores and high-end retail shops, just in case you get bored lounging on the beach!

 For easiest access to all the shops and restaurants of Kailua-Kona, the sights and activities along the west coast, and various ocean tours, check out the wide selection of hotels in Kona or Captain Cook.
 Perhaps not as glamorous as the Kohala coast resorts, but Kona Hotels are not as pricey either.